Will Costco change how Kiwis shop? How to get the most out of buying in bulk

 Costco will push a behaviour change

 Costco differs from traditional supermarkets in that it is a warehouse-style shopping experience, where you shop from pallets and buy in bulk.
 Package sizes are often three times larger compared with traditional supermarkets.
-So instead of a 405-gram jar of mayonnaise, Costco sells a 1.8-kilogram jar.
+So instead of a 405g jar of mayonnaise, Costco sells a 1.8kg jar.

 Kiwis typically visit the supermarket one to three times per week.
 Costco members shop on average every two to three weeks to stock up on bulk items.